TheBromo/tower-defense/README.md

 </summary>

-> The system that dictates, when ,where and how many enemies are spawned and are on the game field.
+> The system that dictates, when, where and how many enemies are spawned and are on the game field.

 1. The `currentPhase` says how many enemies have to be on the field.